joshwcomeau/react-retro-hit-counter/README.md

 | --------- | ----------------- |
 | `number`  | `2`               |

-This parameter controls both the negative margin of the glow, as well as the blur amount.
-Larger values take up more space, but are also more of a soft blur.
+The size of the glow.
+This parameter controls both the negative margin, in pixels, as well as the blur amount (also in pixels).
+Only used if `withGlow` is set to `true`.

 ![glowSize](./docs/demo-glowsize.gif)